 We are excited to offer Weekend and Summer Camps at Camp Idlewild.
-Weekend and Summer Camps (Overnight and Day Camp) are open to campers age 6-17 as well as sessions for our Young Adult Campers age 18+ who have varying disabilities and special needs.
+Weekend and Summer Camps (Overnight and Day Camp) are open to campers aged 6-17 as well as sessions for our Young Adult Campers aged 18-30 who have varying disabilities and special needs.
 Campers are encouraged to participate in all camp activities and can access the program at a level where they feel comfortable.
 Summer Camp sessions run from Sunday check-in at 2:00 PM until Friday at 2:00 PM.

 WHO DO WE SERVE?

 Our program model was developed for children who have the following SUPERPOWERS:

 - Autism Spectrum Disorders (including Asperger's Syndrome)